JoachimDunkel/PatternStore/patternstore_roadmap.md

 - [x] we need to track if a detail is dirty and needs saving. (e.g. a cycle icon somewhere or be creative.)
 - [x] The load to search button should use the current details (which may be dirty) and send those instead of the item itself.

+### 4. Resizable Panels
+- [x] Implement horizontal resize between pattern list and details view
+- [x] Add draggable divider/handle

+### 4.5 Improve performance:
 - [x] Improve speed - use map for all lookups instead of array find

-### 4. Resizable Panels
-- [ ] Implement horizontal resize between pattern list and details view
+- [x] Improve speed - DOM caching, event delegation, resizable panels
-- [ ] Add draggable divider/handle
+- [ ] improve io interaction performance? possible (backend caching would be Phase 3)
-- [ ] Save panel size preference in webview state

 ### 5. Remove redundant features
 - [x] Remove Search view "Save" button.
-- [ ] Remove Launch button.
-The manage is enough.
+- [x] Remove PatternStore: Launch / the management tab is enough for an mvp
+- [x] Remove the save button from find/replace view - it does not work anyway
+- [x] The folder button in the find/replace view should open the manage tab instead of launch

+- [ ] If files to include or files to exclude is empty then it should still overwrite the values in the serach view.
+Right now it seems to ignore them if they are empty.

 ---
 ## 6. Fix
 - [ ] Storing id's in the config prevents user from manually editing the config file.
 We need to find a way to store the patterns without interfering with manual edits.
+Postponed for now.

 ## Publish